kaoulaaps/kaoula/tasks.md

 -   [] Make the learn more page, with info about what **Kaoula** is.
 -   [] Make the footer better with links to different pages like messages or classes
 -   [] Create an guide to host your own kaoula for your school.
 (Mby a video)
+-   [] (IDEA) when hover over users username show a tooltip
 -   [] Find the hosting where the school can host the website
 -   [] Create new screenshots of **Kaoula** to `Readme.md`
 -   [x] Create a loading spinner for pages.
 -   [x] Reset invite when change the class visibility.